Best LazyWork Alternative: Lumous vs LazyWork vs AFK Assistant

 What Lumous Does Differently

-• Discreet operation — The desktop application runs as Reminders, stays minimized, and keeps itself out of application rotation and tracker screenshots.
+- Discreet operation — The desktop application runs as Reminders, stays minimized, and avoids bringing its own interface into the prepared workspace.

 Both reports show the complete setup, continuous unattended session, tracker screenshots, application usage, and employer-side results.
 They demonstrate Lumous over a full workday and beyond rather than relying on a short feature demonstration.